WD-planets/AstroToolkit/docs/Tutorial/Tutorial_datapage.rst

         ],
     )

 We start by specifying the total dimensions of the grid we wish to use (in this case 6x6).
 We then pass a list of data structures, giving them a label and specifying their individual dimensions within the grid.
 Here, we have used only elements provided by ATK, but any Bokeh figure may be used.
-Finally, we specify the layout of our grid row-by-row (columns are also supported, see :func:`datapage <AstroToolkit.Datapages.datapage>` for a full description.
+Finally, we specify the layout of our grid row-by-row (columns are also supported, see :func:`datapage <AstroToolkit.Datapages.datapage>` for a full description).

-We then show the resulting datapage as we would with any other :ref:`data structure <Data Structures>` (although in this case providing a file name is required!):
+The :func:`datapage() <AstroToolkit.Datapages.datapage>` tool returns a :class:`Datapage <AstroToolkit.Misc.grid.Datapage>`, which acts similarly to the other :ref:`data structures <Data Structures>` that we have seen so far.
+We can hence show the resulting datapage as we would with any other :ref:`data structure <Data Structures>` (although in this case providing a file name is required!):

 .. code-block:: python